 Do not climb on the backstops.

-Do not play under the merry-go-round, or climb on poles.
+Do not play under the merry-go-round or climb on poles.

 Students should leave bicycles alone after arriving at school.
 Bicycles are to be in racks only.

 Stay out of exit door areas.
 No congregating or playing of 4-square directly in front of entrance door.